TheresAFewConors/Sooty/README.md

 Want to contribute?
 Great!

   #### Code Contributions
   - New features / requests should start by opening an issue.
 Please use the accompanying template when creating a new issue.
 This helps track new features and prevent crossover.
-Attach any additional info that seems relevant in necessary.
+Attach any additional info that seems relevant if necessary.
   - If you wish to work on a feature, leave a comment on the issue page and I will assign you to it.
   - All code modifications, enhancements or additions must be done through a pull request.
   - Once reviewed and merged, contibutors will be added to the ReadMe